← Back to research

 FactorAssessment

-Market PositionChallenger — enterprise focus differentiates
+Market PositionChallenger — enterprise focus and benchmark claims differentiate

-Innovation PaceRapid — Signals self-improvement, continuous updates
+Innovation PaceRapid — Signals self-improvement, model routing and always-on agents on roadmap

 Long-term OutlookPositive — but crowded market creates risk